-Ally Shwed is a cartoonist, writer, and editor, originally from New Jersey.
-She received her Master of Fine Arts degree in Sequential Art from the Savannah College of Art & Design and has worked with The Boston Globe, Topic, Jezebel, First Second Books, BOOM!
-Studios, and Lion Forge Comics.
-She regularly contributes to the comics journalism website The Nib, and together with artist Gerardo Alba, she runs Little Red Bird Press, a visual arts studio specializing in comics and printmaking.
+Ally Shwed is a cartoonist, writer, and editor from New Jersey.
+She received her MFA in Sequential Art from the Savannah College of Art & Design and has worked with The Boston Globe, The Nib, First Second Books, and Lion Forge Comics.
+Together with artist Gerardo Alba, she runs Little Red Bird Press, a visual arts studio specializing in comics and printmaking.

-She recently concluded a visiting professorship at Tecnológico de Monterrey in Querétaro, México, where she spearheaded a program in sequential art studies.
-In fall of 2017, Ally was selected as a Creator-in-Residence at the crowdfunding platform Kickstarter, during which she published Little Red Bird’s comic anthology Blocked: Stories from the World of Online Dating.
-In 2018, she was selected as a Denver Independent Comics & Art Expo Fellow and was asked to be a featured contributor to the Oxford Handbook of Comic Book Studies.
+In 2017, Ally concluded a visiting professorship at Tecnológico de Monterrey in Querétaro, México, where she spearheaded a program in sequential art studies.
+Later that year, she was selected as a Creator-in-Residence at the crowdfunding platform Kickstarter, during which she published Little Red Bird’s comic anthology Blocked: Stories from the World of Online Dating.
+In 2018, she was selected as a Denver Independent Comics & Art Expo Fellow and asked to be a featured contributor to the Oxford Handbook of Comic Book Studies.

-Her current projects include a graphic novel adaptation of Fault Lines in the Constitution for First Second (Fall 2020) and a comic anthology celebrating the centennial of the ratification of the 19th Amendment (Little Red Bird Press, Spring 2020).
+Her current projects include a graphic novel adaptation of Fault Lines in the Constitution (First Second, September 2020) and Votes for Women, a comic anthology celebrating the centennial of the 19th Amendment (Little Red Bird, August 2020).

-She currently splits her time between Querétaro and New Jersey, and when she's not creating editorial cartoons, she enjoys drawing cats.
+She currently lives in Belmar, New Jersey, and when she's not creating editorial cartoons, she enjoys drawing cats.